KrischelleHearn/KrischelleHearn/README.md

 <pre><code>Welcome to my Github.
 -Github is utilized for internet hosting for software development and version control using Git.
--I am mainly utilizing it to showcase and host worksamples and projects via repositories pinned below.
+-I am mainly utilizing it to showcase and host work samples and projects via repositories pinned below.
 </code></pre>
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------